Bonus Pick: VigilKids

 - Not ideal if both prefer spontaneous or call-based communication

-2. Paired – Best for Relationship Growth & Honest Communication
+4. Paired – Best for Relationship Growth & Honest Communication

 Paired isn't a gimmick — it's one of those apps that can genuinely help couples rebuild closeness when daily life starts to drift into parallel routines.
 Several Reddit users said it helped them "learn things about each other we didn't realize after years together," especially when they felt more like roommates than partners.

-The app works through daily or weekly prompts — short, reflective questions and multiple-choice “games” that both partners answer.
+The app works through daily or weekly prompts — short, reflective questions and multiple-choice "games" that both partners answer.
 Your results get compared to show how well your answers align, and even where you might see things differently.
-It’s not about therapy, but it does create small, structured moments of honesty that can lead to bigger real-life conversations.
+It's not therapy, but it does create small, structured moments of honesty that can lead to bigger real-life conversations.

 Key Features: